ZeynepDelalMutlu/Bilkent_CS319-1/Curve-Fever/src/Model/README.md

+The "Model Subsystem" is part of MVC design.

-Our Model design consists of two classes which are named as "PowerUp" and "Player".
+Our "Model Subsystem" design consists of two classes which are named as "PowerUp" and "Player".